williballenthin/python-registry/README.txt

 Introduction
 ------------
-python-registry was originally written by Willi Ballenthin, a forensicator who wanted to access the contents of the Windows Registry from his Linux laptop. python-registry currently provides read-only access to Windows Registry files, such as NTUSER.DAT, userdiff, and SAM.
+python-registry was originally written by Willi Ballenthin, a forensicator at Mandiant who wanted to access the contents of the Windows Registry from his Linux laptop. python-registry currently provides read-only access to Windows Registry files, such as NTUSER.DAT, userdiff, and SAM.
 The interface is two-fold: